Languages of Kenya: Overview

 Kenya's various ethnic groups typically speak their mother tongues within their own communities.
 The two official languages, English and Swahili, are used in varying degrees of fluency for communication with other populations.
+However, Swahili enjoys the status of the national language.

 British English is primarily used in Kenya.
-Additionally, a distinct local dialect, Kenyan English, is used by some communities and individuals in the country, and contains features unique to it that were derived from local Bantu languages such as Kiswahili and Kikuyu.
+Additionally, a distinct local dialect, Kenyan English, is used by some communities and individuals in the country, and contains features unique to it that were derived from local Bantu languages such as Kiswahili, Kikuyu and Nilotic languages such as Dholuo.
 It has been developing since colonisation and also contains certain elements of American English.
 English is widely spoken in commerce, schooling and government.
 Peri-urban and rural dwellers are less multilingual, with many in rural areas speaking only their native languages.

 Language families

 Major languages

 The 2019 census reports the largest communities of native speakers in Kenya as follows: